MellowYarker/FireMap/README.md

 ![Map](https://github.com/MellowYarker/FireMap/blob/master/screenshots/map.png?raw=true "Map Example")<br />
 ### NOTICE <br />

-* I've lost a lot of interest in this project as it's similar to what I set out to do in the first place, map emergencies.
+* I'm not too invested in this project anymore because the rest is just developing functionality and design.
+It's not that I'm not interested in that stuff it's just not worth my time to continue the development.
+I built this tool for fun, not for usability, I accomplished what I set out to do.
-	* At the time of writing you run a python script that does everything, I was hoping to have it work by clicking a button on a web page.
+	* At the time of writing you run a python script that does everything, I was hoping to have it work by clicking a 'scan' button on a web page.
 	* I also planned on trying to track fire trucks, and finding optimal routes from fire stations to emergency locations.
 	* Events aren't very descriptive at the moment either, there aren't even timestamps.
-	* These things shouldn't be **too** difficult to implement, but at the moment there are more interesting projects for me to work on.
+	* These things shouldn't be very difficult to implement.
 * I may add to this over time but for now it's done. <br />

 ### Notes <br />